bitmax-exchange/bitmax-futures-api-doc/source/index.html.md

 # BitMax Futures Trading API Documentation

+<aside class="warning">Deprecation Warning</aside>

+In preparation for new Futures trading products, BitMax will stop supporting all API endpoints in this document on Feb 28, 2021.
+Please refer to
+[Futures Pro (v2) API](https://bitmax-exchange.github.io/bitmax-futures-api-doc-v2/#introducing-futures-pro-v2-apis-testnet-only) for our newest APIs.

 ## Using BitMax Futures Trading API

 The BitMax Futures API is based on RESTful and WebSocket.